-Section B: SUMMARY General Comments (if any): Non-conformities (list the standard numbers here and explain any non-conformities under each standard): Suggestions for improvement (non-mandatory suggestions that are not required program standards):
+Section B: SUMMARY

+Non-conformities (list the standard numbers here and explain any non-conformities under each standard):

 Section C: STANDARD OPERATING PROCEDURE MANUAL

 - C-1 The laboratory must have a Standard Operating Procedure (SOP) Manual which covers the laboratory's general administrative operations and all of the analytical methods.
 At a minimum, the SOP Manual must contain sections on: - specimen receiving, accessioning, aliquoting, and storage; - procedures for recording the transfer of specimens; - procedures for retention and disposal of specimens; - procedures for the set-up and normal operation of instruments; - description of the quality assurance and quality control program; - criteria for the acceptance of analytical data; and - protocols for recording, reviewing, and reporting results.